jbossdemocentral/brms-coolstore-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v1.4 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1.1, integrated BRMS maven repo into project so no longer need to add to personal settings configuration which fully automates project build.

 - v1.3 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1.1, and added Forge Laptop Sticker to store.